 With the bandage approach, the overlay serves as a temporary measure.
 It is designed to be used to temporarily fix specific, critical accessibility issues until the underlying website or web app code can be updated.

 Think of these kinds of overlays like a bandage.
 Bandages are not intended to be left on permanently.
 They are removed after the injury they cover has healed.

 Bandage overlays usually have a process to signal when their code should be removed.
 This process is typically a negotiation between the accessibility auditors and the company who has the inaccessible experience.

 Permanent plugins are more of a recent phenomenon.
 Unlike temporary bandage solutions, permanent plugins are designed to be a persistent presence on the inaccessible website or web app.
-Two examples of permanent plugins are accessiBe and AudioEye.
+Four examples of permanent plugins are accessiBe, AudioEye, FACIL’iti, and Max Access.

 There are numerous issues with permanent plugins.
 To build off the bandage metaphor, a permanent plugin left on a website or web app for too long will cause the underlying experience to rot.